skeletor

 • use sk.pre.simplify if your mesh is very complex (half a million vertices is where things start getting sluggish)

-• a good mesh contraction is often half the battle
+• a good mesh contraction is often half the battle but it can be tricky to get to work

 • if the mesh consists of multiple disconnected pieces the skeleton will likewise be fragmented (i.e. will have multiple roots)